 To successfully grow Philodendron melanochrysum plants, they require the right amount of humidity, bright indirect light, consistent watering and a chunky potting mix.

 New leaf on Philodedron melanochrysum

 As mentioned earlier, Philodendron melanochrysum are understory plants.
 In their natural habitat, they receive dapple, indirect light.
 In household conditions, avoid putting the plant in a sunny south facing window.
 Instead, put it in a shaded window or a few feet back from a grow light.
 The dark lush foliage, will easily burn in bright light.

 Like most Philodendron, Philodendron melanochrysum have fragile roots so root rot can quickly sneak up on you.
-To help prevent root rot and encourage root growth, a well draining soil is key.
-Using a mix of sphagnum moss, coco coir and/or peat moss will help retain moisture.
-And adding amendments like orchid bark, horticultural charcoal, and pumice will add the aeration the root ball needs.
+To help prevent root rot and encourage root growth, philodendron potting mix recipe should create a well draining soil.
+Using a mix of sphagnum moss, coco coir and/or peat moss with a little bit of fresh potting mix will help retain moisture.
+And adding potting soil amendments like orchid bark, horticultural charcoal, and pumice will add the aeration the root ball needs.
 Lastly, make sure to place in a planter with drainage holes to ensure the roots aren't sitting in standing water. ode.

 If you a have a struggling plant, repotting your Melano in a pot of fresh soil can help give it a new life.

 Humidity and Temperature